RE1 Course Northern Cape

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are important as they state the content of the examinations, because they seek to describe what the examination questions will be testing.
-All examination questions are based upon the content as set out and in addition the Preparation Guides map out exactly where you can find the pertinent details in the legislation.
+The Preparation Guides are indispensable as they state the content of the examinations, because they seek to explain what the examination questions will be testing.
+All examination questions are based on the material as set out and in addition the Preparation Guides draw up precisely where you can find the appropriate details in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is necessary to read the actual legislation.
-One can not anticipate to be tested on legislation without having checked out the legislation.
-By checking out the legislation you will get used to the definitions, terminology and the way in which the legislation is prepared.
-Please be advised that the very same terms and method is utilized in the examination questions.
-The questions must be technically proper in that the right legislative terms must be used at all times.
-Checking out the legislation will help you to analyze the questions properly.
+It is very important to read the real legislation.
+One can not anticipate to be tested on legislation without having actually read the legislation.
+By checking out the legislation you will get used to the definitions, terms and the manner in which the legislation is prepared.
+Please be recommended that the exact same terms and technique is used in the examination questions.
+The questions should be technically right because the appropriate legislative terms should be used at all times.
+Reading the legislation will assist you to interpret the questions correctly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.